PaulSchulz/ttn-utils/README.md

 # The Things Network Utilities
 This repository contains utilites that have been created to assist working with The Things Network and IoT devices.
+They work from the bash command line (CLI) in Ubuntu.

 ## Getting Started
 To get started, checkout this repository.

-Edit the 'application' file to contain the configuration details for your TTN application and device.
+Edit the 'application' file to contain the configuration details for your TTN handler/server, application and device.

 Patches and pull requests are most welcome.
 (Git Hint: Use a local branch so you don't accidentally commit your